vargylet/couch-deploy/README.md

 - `log_level` - Default is `INFO`.
 Can be changed to `DEBUG`, `WARNING`, or `CRITICAL`.
 - `path` - This is the path that's used in the url.
 It can be anything you like.
 - `webhook_secret` - The webhook secret you choose when configuring the GitHub webhook.
 - `local_path` - The path where the folder of the repo is located.
+No trailing slash!
 - `folders_to_trigger_on` - A list of the folders that the script will act on.

 # Install